Go to Reviews.org US Edition

 There's no way around it - the Studio Display is a pretty expensive monitor.
 You're looking at $2,499 at a minimum.
 Opting for glare-resistant nano-texture will add $500 to your spend, while choosing the height adjustable stand will set you back a further $600.
 A fully kitted out Studio Display can cost as much as $3,499.

 To start, it's worth understanding why the Studio Display has a 5K resolution.
 Ever since Apple started using high density or "Retina" displays, it's effectively doubled the resolution of a product's predecessors.
 The iPhone 3GS had a 480 x 320 display, for example, which became a 960 x 640 display with the iPhone 4.
-The use of higher resolution display effectively makes it impossible to see individual pixels, so you get smoother curves and sharper text.
+The use of a higher resolution display effectively makes it impossible to see individual pixels, so you get smoother curves and sharper text.

 This formula is consistent across product categories, and so when Apple released the first Retina 27-inch iMac, it introduced a 5,120 x 2,880 panel (5K), up from 2,560 x 1,440.
 This made it easy for developers to support high density displays, as they simply needed to double the size of their apps' assets.

 Instead of having more usable screen real estate, you're instead getting a sharper, clearer image.
-So when you plug the Studio Display to a Mac, you're using an effective resolution of 2,560 x 1,440, even if the panel is 5K.
+So when you plug the Studio Display into a Mac, you're using an effective resolution of 2,560 x 1,440, even if the panel is 5K.

 The catch is there isn't an in-between.
 Apps can only run at 100% or 200%.
 The Studio Display can run at other resolutions if you need extra - 3,200 x 1,800 for example - but then you're not getting a pixel perfect image.
 Instead, macOS will render the operating system at 5K and then scale it down to 3K.
 This can impact performance, and since it's not a neat ratio, you'll lose detail.
-For some, this won't matter - some Mac laptops even ship with scaled displays out of the box.
+For some, this won't matter - select Mac laptops even ship with scaled displays out of the box.
 But for others, losing detail just isn't acceptable.
 Graphic designers, for example.

 This is why a 4K monitor isn't necessarily the best pairing for a Mac.
 You've got the choice of running at an effective resolution of 1080p or a native resolution of 4K.
 For a 27-inch monitor, 1080p is going to look massive, while 4K will be too small to be usable.
 As such, a scaled resolution is the best solution, but that's when you lose detail.
 You end up with one of those ratios that just isn't neat.